vapor-community/PassKit/README.md

 #### Push Notifications

-This line registers routes specifically for sending push notifications to updated passes.
-You have to include it in your `routes(_:)` method because it sets up APNSwift.
+If you wish to include routes specifically for sending push notifications to updated passes you can also include this line in your `routes(_:)` method.
 You'll need to pass in whatever `Middleware` you want Vapor to use to authenticate the two routes.
+If you don't include this line, you have to configure an APNS container yourself

 ```swift
 try pk.registerPushRoutes(middleware: SecretMiddleware())